vvvv/The-Gray-Book/en/introduction/vl/regions.md

  [TODO. snapshot]

  The "Where [Spread]" region allows you to decide for each item if this item shall be included in the resulting spread or not.
 Taking the perspective of the where node: it calls the body of the region for each item.
+Each time it does this it hands over an item to the region and uses the your return value to decide if the item should be added to the result.